-Private individuals, public officials and legal entities can be prosecuted for bribery offences.
+Private individuals, public officials and legal entities can be prosecuted for bribery offenses.

-A legal entity can be held criminally liable for any offences committed in the performance of its object of activity, in its interest or on its behalf.
+A legal entity can be held criminally liable for any offenses committed in the performance of its object of activity, in its interest or on its behalf.

 Yes, provided they meet the criteria, facilitation payments are considered bribery, no matter how small the amount.